M66B/FairEmail/FAQ.md

 * *show contact photos*: to hide contact photos
 * *show identicons*: to show generated contact avatars
 * *show message preview*: to show two lines of the message text
+* *Show address details by default*: to collapse the addresses section by default

 If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.